Thursday, January 8, 2026

 As I told Heron and Badger, the laundry room camera rarely worked.

-Now it is.
+Now it does.

 Comcast couldn’t handle wind or rain.

-I posted a “Hey neighbor, have you seen my rooster” message on our town Facebook page, but of course no one has seen a legless five‑foot rooster wandering around.
+I posted a “Hey neighbor, have you seen my rooster?” message on our town Facebook page, but of course no one has seen a legless, five‑foot rooster wandering around.

 I watched camera footage until my eyes blurred and still found nothing.